0 / 0

 }

 In the training data, the CheckingStatus column contains four values that are specified with the frequency_distribution attribute.
 The frequency_distribution attribute specifies the frequency counts with values for categories, such as 0_to_200.
-If Watson OpenScale finds records in the payload data that specifies values that are different than the frequency_distribution attribute values, the records are identified as drift.
+If records are found in the payload data that specifies values that are different than the frequency_distribution attribute values, the records are identified as drift.

 Numeric range constraint